 The interview began with pics of a crowd en route to a demo [**].
 The interview itself was a typical Neil performance with probing of where data comes from and whether claims can be relied upon.
 Forensic to some (including me); hectoring and bullying to others (see this from greenerblog for a contrasting view). [***] Mind you, the studio layout leaves a lot to be desired: Neil sitting behind a big desk with Lights (Zion that is) lower down in a deceptively comfy chair.
 Talk about power dynamics ... .

 As for the interview, well I thought that Neil had the better of it.
 For example, will billions really will die in the next few years – Neil said that the IPCC says there's no evidence that this will happen, and common sense says that other than from a pandemic, this has to be wild talk.
 You're scaring people, Neil said, "making children cry".
 His point, I suppose, is that the facts are bad enough; there's no need to exaggerate.

 When pressed on he practicality of XR's demands around zero carbon by 2025, Lights said: "I'm not here to give you solutions", adding: "Let's listen to experts".
 That's fine, of course, but don't just choose experts that agree with you.
 (NB, Lights didn't say this, but I am).

-I thought that Lights did ok given what a poor hand she had until she responded to Neil's question about how are we going to get rid of all the zillions of gas boilers in the UK by 2025.
-She said that we put a man on the moon before we had the internet which goes to show that all's possible.
+I thought that Lights did ok given what a poor hand they had until they responded to Neil's question about how are we going to get rid of all the zillions of gas boilers in the UK by 2025.
+They said that we put a man (sic) on the moon before we had the internet which goes to show that all's possible.
 If you need that comparison everyone knows you're in the mire. [****]

 * There's also a Hard Talk interview with one of XR's founders – but more on that later on.